 Finance income for Q4 2023 amounted to \$63 million and was \$5 million more than for the same period in 2022 (\$58 million).
 Included in finance income is the interest earned on loans to the Kamoa Holding joint venture to fund past development which amounted to \$59 million for Q4 2023, and \$47 million for the same period in 2022, and increased due to the higher interest rates and accumulated loan balance.
-The Company earned interest on the loan at USD 12-month LIBOR +7% until June 30, 2023.
+The company earned interest on the loan at USD 12-month LIBOR +7% until June 30, 2023.
 Following the cessation of publication of LIBOR rates, interest was calculated at a rate of 12-month Term SOFR plus 7% from July 1, 2023.

-The Company recognized a loss on the fair valuation of the embedded derivative financial liability of \$40 million for Q4 2023, compared to a loss on the fair valuation of the embedded derivative financial liability of \$67 million for Q4 2022, which is further explained in the accounting for the convertible notes section on page 47.
+The company recognized a loss on the fair valuation of the embedded derivative financial liability of \$40 million for Q4 2023, compared to a loss on the fair valuation of the embedded derivative financial liability of \$67 million for Q4 2022, which is further explained in the company's MD&A dated February 23, 2024.